 G. Revetments or gabions shall incorporate downed logs, snags or existing large rocks into the design, where feasible.
 The use of tires, automobile bodies, scrap metal, paper products and solid waste materials is prohibited.

-H. Bulkheads are prohibited for any purpose if they will cause significant on site or downstream erosion.
+H. Bulkheads are prohibited for any purpose if they will cause significant on site or downstream erosion, as determined by a geotechnical analysis.

 I. The design of revetments shall be in accordance with the Washington Department of Fish and Wildlife’s most current edition of the Integrated Streambank Protection Guidelines for freshwater shorelines.